AllaRomasheva/allaromasheva.github.io/_posts/en/2022/2022-09-30-design-systems -for-ux-designers.md

 ## What can you learn from them?

 So how can you learn from this?
 Say you’re designing a e-commerce website and the menu needs a dropdown for categories.
-Not sure what size your arrow should be on the dropdown or how far away from the text to place it ?
+Not sure what size your arrow should be on the dropdown or how far away from the text to place it?
 Well, you can look to a shopping system pioneer like Shopify to see how they do it!

 ### 1. Google Material Design System